djwalther/nrc/README.txt

 MISC

+@whois <nickname>
+  The @whois command tells you information connected to a person's nickname

 @raw <text>
   The @raw command let's you pass text directly to the IRC server.
 This is helpful for debugging, and let's you do things that IRC allows, but that aren't